-- Be sure to ask me or Vanessa if you are not sure of anything, and inform us if you do not feel comfortable for any reason. - How to pack - Two checked bags at the most (check with the airlines to make sure that your bag is not oversized or over weighted), one carry-on, one personal item (purse size). - Remember to carry these items with you on plane: Passport & Visa, Cash, Contact info in China, Medical Insurance Card.
-(After you arrive in China, keep your passport, visa, and cash in a safe place; only take necessary amount of cash with you; always take your contact info card in China with you) - Most banks in China can take major American ATM cards. - I recommend you take at least one jacket with you on the airplane, because it may be chilly in the airplane especially when we come back. - All checked bags are X-rayed (be careful with film). - Reality: pack light! - There are a lot of stores including supermarkets very close to the hotel.
-You can buy most of the groceries and daily consumables there. - Tell your parents your blog website before you leave and update your page while you are in China.
-They will be excited and less worried if they can check your daily activity.
-(Facebook is blocked in China.
-Do not try to jump over the internet firewalls in China, which may lead to serious consequences.)
+How to pack

+- One checked bag at the most (check with the airlines to make sure that your bag is not oversized or over weighted), one carry-on, one personal item (purse size). - Remember to carry these items with you on plane: Passport & Visa, some Cash, Contact info in China, Medical Insurance Card.
+(After you arrive in China, keep your passport, visa, and cash in a safe place; only take necessary amount of cash with you; always take your contact info card with you) - I recommend you take at least one jacket with you on the airplane, because it may be chilly in the airplane especially when we come back. - All checked bags are X-rayed (be careful with film). - Reality: pack light! - There are stores including supermarkets very close to the hotel.
+You can buy most of the groceries and daily consumables there.